ThibArg/nuxeo-pdf-utils/README.md

 _A quick reminder: To get the JSON definition of an operation, you can install the plug-in, start nuxeo server then go to {server:port}/nuxeo/site/automation/doc.
 All available operations are listed, find the one you are looking for and follow the links to get its JSON definition._

 * **`PDF: Add Page Numbers`** (id `PDF.AddPageNumbers`)
-  * Accepts a Blob or a document, returns a Blob
+  * Accepts a Blob, returns a Blob
   * The input blob must be a pdf
   * The returned blob contains the page numbers, displayed using the parameters (position, font, ...)
     * Notice the input blob is _not_ modified, a copy (+ page numbers) is returned